 5) Backup your Photography Files More Than Once!
 Meta uses a Time-Machine Backup and a Thumb Drive Backup.
 Also consider using an off-site backup service, like Cloud Storage.

-The Exposure Triangle – Meta Explains The Exposure Triangle and How To Choose the Best Camera and Lens Settings for Shutter Speed, Aperture and ISO.
+The Exposure Triangle – Meta Explains The Exposure Triangle and How To Choose Camera and Lens Settings for Shutter Speed, Aperture and ISO.
 Each Third of the Exposure Triangle interacts with the other Two Thirds to Balance the Exposure Triangle for a Correct Exposure.

-The Best Sony Digital Camera Procedures – Meta Explains How To Use Multiple Sony Digital Camera Settings to setup Camera Procedures, such as Back Button Auto Focus and PC Remote Control from iPhone, iPad or MacBook.
+Sony Digital Camera Procedures – Meta Explains How To Use Multiple Sony Digital Camera Settings to setup Camera Procedures, such as Back Button Auto Focus and PC Remote Control from iPhone, iPad or MacBook.

 Meta Explains The Exposure Triangle For Beginners